GPS, aged 20; just discharged from USAF in 1945./Dresden - before and after the bombing(Wikipedia)

 ‘The whole atmosphere was different by the end of the war.
 Detroit had become Motor City.

 In fact, it seemed like however far I went to escape it, soon the whole world was tarmacced over.
 And that man, Ford, was making money out of slave-labour factories in Germany producing his motor-cars, and publishing his anti-semitic trash, whilst my friends were dying over Europe.’
+He briefly saw his family, and that was the last time he saw his father before he died.
+George later regretted not having the opportunity to reconcile his post - war self with his father, who had always encouraged his freedom and independent spirit.

 As soon as the War was over he did his year’s college at Detroit State University, and he headed to France, clutching a pass to the Sorbonne which he never actually took up.